-Apparently the name Viggo derives from an old Norse root word “vig”, which means “war”.
-By extension Viggo would be “warrior” or “man of war”.
+Apparently, the name Viggo derives from an Old Norse root word “vig”, which means “war”.
+By extension, Viggo would be a “warrior” or “man of war”.
 Having learned a bit about the nature of the Icelandic sheepdog, I am now amazed that the Viking raiders of 1000 years ago could ever have made a surprise attack on any English or Irish village.
 Unless, of course, the dogs stayed home when the guys went out on business trips?

 During the hour or so we spend at the beach I toss the ball as far as I can into the water for Viggo to fetch.
 We have developed a whole sequence of favourite spots where he enters the water – I call them our Stations of the Toss (you will recognize echoes of a youth spent as a Roman Catholic in the phrase!).
 A dozen or so times he goes in after the ball- happy to be working and barking for more.
 Mr. Happy Yappy we sometimes call him.

 - Viggo is lucky to have a backyard of his own, unlike some of his play buddies who live in high rises.
 The yard is narrow – 5 meters and a bit – but it does run back for about 30 meters.
 Admittedly, the dozens of squirrels that also have claims on the backyard can cause Viggo to lose his cool and shift into barking mode.
 I have no idea what he would do if he actually caught a squirrel – and I don’t think Viggo knows either!